-I love this kitchen/diner as it incorporates my love for family-friendly monochrome and Scandinavian design; a clean, simple space without being clinical or severe, with wooden surfaces coupled with the matte black bringing a softer dimension to the glossy white tiling and industrial-chic exposed bulbs.
+I love this kitchen/diner as it incorporates my love for family-friendly monochrome and Scandinavian design; a clean, simple space without being clinical or severe, with wooden surfaces coupled with the matt black bringing a softer dimension to the glossy white tiling and industrial-chic exposed bulbs.

 I am really drawn to the simplicity and warmth of this kitchen.
 The handle-less units, white walls and wooden worktop are classically Scandinavian, but the putty color of the kitchen and the natural wood and rattan details take it to another level completely and the houseplants keep it feeling fresh.
 It somehow manages to be timeless and incredibly modern all at once.

 I love this kitchen because it is full of light and I can imagine a family living here: it is raw and easy, cozy and welcoming.
 White tiles, open shelves and simple lights.
 Everyone could do this with a really simple DIY.
-Everything is at your fingertips and organised.
+Everything is at your fingertips and organized.
 I love that there are plants too.
 You can pick some fresh rosemary while you’re cooking!
 I also love the soap bottles near the sink, I can imagine they are homemade!

 The Danish kitchen designs haven’t shown much innovation within the last years.
 We tend to stick with the clean white surfaces.
 I have to admit, I would love to see more Arabian spring and a little less microwave revolution of food prepping, especially when it comes to the use of color and materials.

-Together with Norm Architects Danish Reform have revolutionized the IKEA kitchen, by hacking the front, transforming the boring white kitchen to a new updated eye-catching to-die-for kitchen.
+Together with Norm Architects Danish Reform have revolutionized the Ikea kitchen, by hacking the front, transforming the boring white kitchen to a new updated eye-catching to-die-for kitchen.
 The kitchen is simple but very exclusive in its timeless design.
 Carrying no handles, it presents a table top covering the entire surface and adding to it an exquisite finish – like the best design furniture.
 The materials, which have seldom been used in kitchens, give away a clean but raw expression.
 I am a huge fan!

 As soon as I saw this kitchen, my heart did the ‘flutter’.
 It encompasses many design elements I love – the ones that excite me.
 The mix of raw materials including concrete, blonde plywood and exposed brick add depth and texture.
 The cool monochrome color scheme is made warm against the natural wood tones.
 The industrial, no faff lighting hangs above the sleek minimal line of the worktop and units whilst the enormous piece of art acts as a focal point without overpowering the space.
 The geometric tray and glass bottles punctuate the space with mid-century color.
 That bit of detail every room needs.
 The materials, balance of the design, texture and color scheme make me very happy indeed.

 I love this kitchen, the gray cabinets are a daring choice, but they nailed the look.
 It is fresh, clean, stylish and Scandinavian cool.
-Natural wood furnishings add warmth, while the marble back-splash provides a beautiful texture and a hint of elegance.
+Natural wood furnishings add warmth, while the marble backsplash provides a beautiful texture and a hint of elegance.
 The white dining table is a great accent piece.

 While styling this home for my client, I realized how much I admire simple design and clean lines in a kitchen.
 Minimalism makes this space feel airy, bright and practical.
 I really like how the black and white color palette has been paired up with wooden elements (for example a stool or kitchenware) to make the final look not only timeless but also warm and inviting.